 Color matters to mosquitoes

-- Dark color to a female mosquito mean a resting place.
+- Dark color to a female mosquito means a resting place.

 Mosquitoes are attracted to more than just color and blood type.